hytromo/python-digitalocean-ssh/README.md

 * Supports different ssh keys for each droplet, depending on the DO tags of the droplet
 * Works with different configurations and can write in different sections of your ssh config
+* Can be used as a module that combines DO and SSH information

 ## How to